supercharge/docs/routing.md

 ### Redirects
 If you define routes that should redirect to another URI, make use of the `h.redirect()` method.
 This method expects the destination URI as a parameter.
-You can either path a relative path or a full qualified domain:
+You can either pass a relative path or a full qualified domain:

 ```js
 module.exports = {